pragdave/earmark/README.md

       html_doc = Earmark.as_html!(markdown, options)

-Prints the error_messages returned by `as_html` to stderr and just returns the second element of the tuple it had returned.
+Formats the error_messages returned by `as_html` and adds the filename to each.

-(Again, see the documentation for `as_html` for options)
+Then prints them to stderr and just returns the html_doc

 ### Command line